 top of page

-Crafting Captivating Narratives: Evenlode Films' Approach to Museum Filmmaking
+Captivating Narratives: Evenlode Films' Approach to Museum Branding through Film Production.

 Museums hold treasures of history, culture, and art, and their ability to engage and educate visitors is greatly enhanced through the power of film.
 Evenlode Films, a leading film production company, has successfully employed different approaches in creating films for museums, bringing exhibits to life and immersing audiences in captivating narratives.
 In this article, we explore two distinct projects: the rebranding of the Holst Museum as the Holst Victorian House and the celebration of pottery craftsmanship in the film "Clay Live" for the Ashmolean Museum in Oxford.